CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

 quickly preview the results.

 -  Objects outlined in pink are outside the "Typical diameter" pixel range specified in the pipeline.
-Use the "Tools->Measure length" tool to determine if the size range specified is correct given the size of your objects.
+Use the "Measure Length" tool |Inline13| from the top toolbar to determine if the size range specified is correct given the size of your objects.

 -  We can figure out why the thresholding method is overly lenient by looking closer at the original image.

-   -  Right-click on the “Input image, cycle #” panel in the IdentifyPrimaryObjects display window and select “Image Contrast” and then “Log normalized.”
-This log-transforms the image intensity such that the contrast between low pixel intensities is enhanced and that between high pixel intensities is reduced.
+   -  Right-click on the “Input image, cycle #” panel in the IdentifyPrimaryObjects display window and select “Adjust Contrast” and then choose “Log normalized” from the drop-down list.
+You can adjust "Normalization Factor" and "Maximum Brightness", and select "Apply to all" to apply the setting to all panels in the display window.

-   -  Do the same for the “Nuclei outlines” image in the display window.
+      "Normalization Factor", log-transform the image intensity such that the contrast between low pixel intensities is enhanced and that between high pixel intensities is reduced.

 Most thresholding methods assume that there are two intensity distributions present in the image, one of which is categorized as